5 Techniques to try

 Incremental learning is a step-by-step approach to learning a difficult concept where the children proceed to learn the next steps once they have completely understood the current step.
 Whether it is taking out the trash or solving a math problem, incremental learning combined with repetition has proven to work wonders in improving retention for individuals with autism.
 Since this method makes use of rote learning to form a habit, it creates an implicit memory that can be recalled easily by those on the spectrum.

 TTRS TIP: Touch-type Read and Spell teaches typing as a means for helping children and adults with autism communicate and work more efficiently on the computer.
 It also reinforces spelling by breaking typing/ phonics lessons down into incremental modules, which can be repeated as necessary.
 This helps learners get material into memory and build implicit memories for language and keyboarding.
-Learn more about autism and typing in this post from the Read and Spell Blog.
+Learn more about autism and typing in this article.

 Using visual cues.
 It is often found that children with autism understand things better when they are represented through a visual medium.
 Thanks to their strong visual memory, they tend to remember things that have visually impacted their brains.
 Therefore, visual cues are great tools for improving learning and recall.
 Bright colors, pictures, and videos leave a lasting impression on the child’s mind, helping him/her to remember things.
 Generally, the child with autism can form a correlation between the concept that is being taught and the visual cue that is displayed, thus improving retention.
 For example, try teaching addition and subtraction with the help of pictures of candy bars or cupcakes so that the subject is more relatable.